mschoeffel/Spring-Hibernate/README.md

 # Spring-Hibernate

-This is a repository where I go through all the basics of the Java frameworks Spring and Hibernate:\
+This is a repository where I go through all the basics of the Java frameworks Spring and Hibernate:

-At the end there is a final project that includes nearly all the basics of Spring and Hibernate.
+**NOTE:** At the end there are multiple more professional projects that contain multiple Spring, Hibernate and Thymeleaf Frameworks.

+For example a **Spring Boot, Security, MVC, REST, Hibernate & Thymeleaf CRUD Project**\
+or a **Spring WebSocket Real Time Chat**

 #### Inversion of Control
 1. (1.)
 [Inversion of Control](https://github.com/mschoeffel/Spring-Hibernate/tree/master/src/spring/InversionOfControl)